Beta cell

+Beta cells manufacture and release the hormone insulin into the bloodstream, which stimulates the uptake of glucose by other cells in the body.

 Human pancreatic islet by immunostaining.
 Nuclei of cells are shown in blue (DAPI).
 Beta cells are shown in green (Insulin), Delta cells are shown in white (Somatostatin).

 Beta cells (β-cells) are specialized endocrine cells located within the pancreatic islets of Langerhans responsible for the production and release of insulin and amylin.
 Constituting ~50–70% of cells in human islets, beta cells play a vital role in maintaining blood glucose levels.
 Problems with beta cells can lead to disorders such as diabetes.

 Function

 The function of beta cells is primarily centered around the synthesis and secretion of hormones, particularly insulin and amylin.
 Both hormones work to keep blood glucose levels within a narrow, healthy range by different mechanisms.
 Insulin facilitates the uptake of glucose by cells, allowing them to use it for energy or store it for future use.
 Amylin helps regulate the rate at which glucose enters the bloodstream after a meal, slowing down the absorption of nutrients by inhibiting gastric emptying.

+Recent single-cell transcriptomic profiling during pancreatic beta-cell regeneration in zebrafish models has identified distinct molecular markers associated with the regenerative response.
+Following beta-cell ablation, single-cell RNA-seq datasets have characterized the robust activation and enrichment of keratin 4 (krt4) expression within specific pancreatic cell populations.
+These transcriptomic dynamics indicate that krt4 serves as a prominent marker capturing the cellular transitions and ductal responses crucial for in vivo beta-cell neogenesis.

+Regeneration

+In zebrafish, which regenerate beta cells throughout life, single-cell RNA sequencing of the adult pancreas has been used to define the cell populations that contribute to beta-cell regeneration.
+These analyses identified a population of krt4-expressing ductal cells that act as ductal progenitors of endocrine cells and can give rise to insulin-producing cells following beta-cell ablation.
+Single-cell atlases of de novo regeneration have further shown that bihormonal hybrid cells co-expressing insulin (ins) and somatostatin (sst1.1) form after beta-cell loss and serve as a major source of new insulin-expressing cells during the recovery of glucose homeostasis.
+Because endocrine differentiation in zebrafish is largely conserved with that of mammals, these models are used to study mechanisms that might be applied to stimulate beta-cell regeneration in diabetes.